jiandamonique/jiandamonique.github.io/README.md

 ### 2. Published Work // My Beautiful Device
 Highlights my cyberpunk sci-fi novel published on March 4, 2026 (*March Forth*).
 It is a story of mutual aid, analog soul, and the human spirit—penned by a human in 2020.
-* *Themes:* Dystopia, LGBTQ+, Analog Wellness, Anti-Algorithm.
+* *Themes:* Mutual Aid, LGBTQia+, BIPOC Analog Wellness, Love for computing, robots, and resilience.

 ### 3. Projects & Code // What I'm Building
 An open-source, build-in-public roadmap of my active and archived work:
-* **Artist Mutual Aid Directory (2026 Revival):** A curated resource directory for BIPOC & LGBTQ+ artists built with foundational HTML/CSS/JS.
+* **Artist Mutual Aid Directory (2026 Revival):** A curated resource directory for BIPOC & LGBTQ+a+ artists built with foundational HTML/CSS/JS.
-* **2021 Kaggle BIPOC Fellowship Archive:** Data pipeline architecture and project showcase.
+* **2021 Kaggle BIPOC Fellowship Archive:** Data pipeline architecture and project showcase which is being iterated
 * **Open Source: Projects Planning and WIP:** Exploring and planning future open-source contributions, currently starting with QA feedback and issue logging for projects like freeCodeCamp's LearnToCodeRPG.
 * **Medium Publications:** Includes my fellowship dev blog ("Oversharing What's Overlooked") alongside other writings, essays, and reflections.

 ### 4. Research & Publications // Scholarly Contributions
+Much of my time has been spent helping fortify others' command lines and projects, for which I am exceedingly grateful.
+It's been a wonderful introduction to codification.
-A record of my public health research, epidemiological modeling, and statistical analysis with the UCSF Epidemiology Team (2020–2021).
+A record of my public health research, epidemiological modeling, and statistical analysis with the UCSF Epidemiology Team - including: (work and pubs from 2020–2022+).
 * *Estimating Effective Reproduction Numbers Using Wastewater Data...* (Epidemiology & Infection, 2024)
 * *COVID-19 Surveillance & Epidemiological Modeling* (PubMed Central)
 * 🏆 *Nominated: COVID-19 Data Hero Award*